 For serving, I suggest a tangy yogurt sauce drizzle.
 It just brings everything together!

-Don’t forget to share your Christmas vegetarian wellington experience in the comments below.
+Don’t forget to share your Holiday vegetarian wellington experience in the comments below.

 - 3/4 tbsp Olive Oil